dineshr93/sq/README.md

 ### Installing

-Choose appropriate (binary Releases)[https://github.com/dineshr93/todo/releases]
+Choose appropriate (binary Releases)[https://github.com/dineshr93/sq/releases]

-- Rename the binary to 'todo'.
+- Rename the binary to 'sq'.
 - Add the binary to your environment path and use it.

 ### Executing program